leobut/geocachingUtils/README.md

 The stuff described in this chapter is only needed if you are working on the extension and want to try something on your local machine.

 ## How to setup the project locally
-0. Have Node.js and npm installed
+0. Have Node.js (Version 6.x or higher) and npm installed
 1. Checkout this project
 2. Open command line in the root folder of the project
 3. Run `npm i` to install all dependecies (has to be done once)